elsheraey/eventat/README.md

 **References:** [Credly](https://www.credly.com/users/mourad-elsheraey/badges), [Closing Day Presentation](https://drive.google.com/file/d/14CjSLBySU9agqPjYVkqzKJpOSA3tjDoR/view), [Idea Pitch](https://drive.google.com/file/d/1OHhYaV-LdgDYRhXw1M1LuscJWG2AWCI7/view), [Certificate of Appreciation](https://drive.google.com/file/d/1g8oZvC9XcjWNJIIGeAREvPbSqb9TD1fl/view).

+## DevFest GDG Cloud Egypt (Sep 2019)

+There was some interesting speakers from Google on this day, and it was the first time I got introduced to Firestore and Qwiklabs, where I could get hands-on experience with the Google Cloud for practice, which paid off a ton later on during my working experience.

 ## Code Geist (Jul 2019)

 Code Geist is Egypt’s first Hackathon for undergraduates organized by [SefrWahed](https://www.linkedin.com/company/sefrwahedegypt), which follows the standards of any typical hackathon where the event lasts for 72 hours, and for the first time in Egypt with the participation of 200 enlightened students, from more than 30 different educational institutions.